 There are currently no work stations in the recently updated Delta Sky Club at FLL.
 There will be when the new renovation takes place this summer.

 Things to consider

-A quicker hop for the Florida Keys destinations
+A quicker hop to the Florida Keys

-If you are planning on renting a car to drive south to the Florida Keys, it might be a cheaper option to fly into Fort Lauderdale (FLL) Airport than to Miami.
+If you are planning on renting a car to drive south to the Florida Keys, it might be cheaper to fly into Fort Lauderdale (FLL) Airport than to Miami.

 More on Airport Lounges

 If you want to learn more about airport lounges, start with our post on Is Airport Lounge Access Worth The Cost of a Priority Pass or Credit Card and also read more of our airport lounges reviews.